The Bankrate promise

 Select industries are rapidly growing and looking for workers

-If your degree allows you to work in any of these industries, there will be no shortage of opportunities coming your way.
+If your degree has prepared you for work in any of these industries specifically, you will likely have your pick of opportunities.

 Salaries will be higher, but inflation is expected to continue outpacing wage growth